NoxOrg/Nox.Cli/README.md

     <br/>
 </div>

-The YAML file is registered with [schema.org](https://schema.org/) so we get linting and auto–completion to ensure accuracy and speed in configuring our service.
+The YAML file is registered with [schema.org](https://schema.org/) so we get linting and auto-completion to ensure accuracy and speed in configuring our service.
 The schema used to describe our sample project can be viewed [here](https://noxorg.dev/schemas/NoxConfiguration.json).

 <div align="center">
     <img src="https://noxorg.dev/docs/images/vscode_service-yaml.png" alt="Overview">